 - In Anita Blake Vampire Hunter, all the super strong lycanthropes have to be careful of their strength while having sex.
 One of the things that Richard likes best about Anita is that due to being a human servant of a vampire she's much less fragile than a regular human and he doesn't have to hold back so much.

 - Fantastic Four: Many fans shudder at the logistics involved in Alicia Masters (a woman of average build and height) and Ben Grimm (either a rock golem or at least covered with rocks; either way he's huge and about as wide as he is tall) consummating their love.
 Many fans claim that their love, while romantic, is non-sexual.
-It's suggested several times in the comics (including jokes from Johnny) that The Thing completely lack genitalia.
+It's suggested several times in the comics (including jokes from Johnny) that The Thing completely lacks genitalia.

 - Hilariously given a Lampshade by Johnny in the second film: